Library Research Guide

-PsycInfo – Search psychology topics.
-Provides many useful search limits and a thesaurus that allows you to search for synonyms and related terms, as well as a limit for qualitative research methodology.
+PsycInfo: Search psychology topics.
+Provides many useful search limits and a thesaurus that allows you to search for synonyms and related terms, as well as a limit for type of research methodology.

 SAGE Research Methods Online: A reference resource that will help you understand methods and create research projects.

 And a few more to be aware of:

 K-REx: K-State Research Exchange provides access to scholarly materials created by K-State faculty and students, including journal articles, conference papers, technical reports, white papers, electronic thesis/dissertation/reports (ETDR), and other digital resources.

 Proquest Dissertations and Theses Full-Text: Find full-text copies of most dissertations written after 1996, and many earlier.
 If the full-text is not available, you may request it through Interlibrary Loan.

 WorldCat: Information about books, serials, videos, and other items cataloged by OCLC member institutions including K-State.
 Contains more than 57 million records with bibliographic information and information regarding which libraries hold the item in question.
 If K-State does not own the item you need, use Get It to request it through Interlibrary Loan.